jax-ml/jax/docs/random-numbers.md

 print(random.normal(key))
 ```

-Re-using the same key, even with different {mod}`~jax.random` APIs, can result in correlated outputs, which is generally undesirable.
+Reusing the same key, even with different {mod}`~jax.random` APIs, can result in correlated outputs, which is generally undesirable.

 **The rule of thumb is: never reuse keys (unless you want identical outputs).
 Reusing the same state will cause __sadness__ and __monotony__, depriving the end user of __lifegiving chaos__.**